 16. Edit and retouch images

 There are some photographers that hate being stuck on the computer or others that have too much work and need help when it comes to editing and retouching images.
-You can earn money by offering your services to those in need.
+You can earn money by offering your services to those in need of a good photo editor.

 17. Paparazzi photographer